-The Wintersession Travel courses 2018 will be presented on-campus though course specific info sessions in September, 2017.
-The 2-week registration period will be scheduled in early October.
+The 2-week registration period will be starting on October 10th.
 Being an earlier registration process, all students who aren't accepted for the WS travel courses are still eligible for all WS courses on campus.

 Need-based scholarship will be available for RISD students and will be assigned before registration opens, in order to facilitate enrollment and allow students who need funding to plan accordingly.

 Temples and shrines, tranquil gardens, traditional crafts, and music—these are all things that should not be missed when visiting the city of Kyoto and the island of Naoshima in Japan.
 READ MORE